springone-tour-2020-cicd/katacoda-scenarios/2-kustomize/step1.md

 # Prepare environment

 Objective:
-In this step you will review the problem of duplicated ops files.
+Review the ops files created in the prerequisite scenario and understand the challenge of managing a growing and diverging set of configuration files.

 In this step, you will:
 - Clone your app repo